What Makes an Artisan Bakery in Costa Adeje Truly Different? Inside Dulce Vegan

 The bases are pressed and formed by hand.
 The fillings are blended in small batches to preserve freshness and control texture.
 The decoration, whether geometric patterns in freeze-dried fruit or layered color gradients in cashew cream, comes from patience and skill rather than molds or machinery.
 You can see the fingerprints of the process in the finished product — not as imperfections, but as evidence that a person made this for you.

 Raw preparation also preserves nutrients that high-heat baking destroys.
 The enzymes in whole nuts and fruits remain active.
 The fibre in dates and coconut flour stays intact.
 For customers managing specific dietary needs, this distinction matters far beyond aesthetics.
 Those looking for gluten free vegan cakes in Tenerife will find that Dulce Vegan’s approach eliminates cross-contamination risks that even well-meaning conventional bakeries struggle to control.
-According to BBC Good Food’s guide to raw food, raw preparation retains heat-sensitive nutrients that standard cooking methods can diminish.

 Small-Batch Production and Whole Ingredients